iamastic/CrowBox2.0/Project Documentation/Write Up/Plan.md

     * The purpose of the Crowbox and its role as a Citizen Science Project
     *  Analysis on the intelligence of Corvid Species and the benefit of this project being successful
     *  Outline on how the Crowbox works
     *  The User Base of the Crowbox - Target Users
     *  The issue of the low uptake and lack of data aggregation + communication between members of the community
     *  The inability for the project to be a widescale success due to the aforementioned problem
+  * Aims and Objectives
+    * Higher Level Objectives
       *